spgreen/eduroam-freeradius-docker/README.md

 		b.
 Private address of an internal testing cluster.

-####Pre-Build:
+####Pre-Build Check:

-    If you need to edit and configure files to personalise you FreeRADIUS eduroam IdP server, please edit them here:
+    Edit files in the following directory if you want to add extra features to your FreeRADIUS eduroam IdP Server:

-		./files/etc/raddb/
+		files/etc/raddb/

-    The original unedited files can be found here:
+    The original files can be found here:	files/etc.ORIGINAL/raddb/

-		./files/etc.ORIGINAL/raddb/

     If not, head to "Setting Up and Running your eduroam IdP FreeRADIUS Server" below